 - Once you start crunching the figures, endless number of reconciliation checks can be made.
 Focus on the most important as usually they are sufficient to indicate if there is a problem.
 However, if your model is going to be extensively used, having checks that pin-point issues makes sense.

 It is always the case of countless logical checks that can be performed.
 Once again the more you do, the better.
 This may vary from simple negative number check (eg. you may want to watch if the cash position in the BS turns negative) to much more sophisticated tests.
-Either way, the presence of sanity checks has proven to me as way to mitigate embarrassing errors.
+Either way, the presence of sanity checks has proven to me as a way to mitigate embarrassing errors.

 Once a check does not pass I will try to make it as obvious as possible.
 Even though I am not a fan of conditional formatting (this I will cover another time), I don’t hesitate using it in this case.
-Have you ever seen someone masking error in a cell with white background by making the text color white as well?
+Have you ever seen someone masking error in a cell with a white background by making the text colour white as well?
 You don’t want to be this person.
 Not only because of the epic facepalm this attitude represents but also because it will all come back to you once searching the root of the issue that will certainly pop-up later.

 Provided the time, I will consolidate the checks or types of checks from the entire file on a single sheet where I will easily have overview if everything seems to be running fine.
 I call the sheet the not-very-descriptive Huston because… a cliché.